HuyHung0/Robot-competition---group-3/README.md

 - For defending, we use sonar sensor and color sensor for the navigation.
 If the robot detects the colored line or a wall in front of it, it will turn and avoid them
 - Hence, making the robot navigates and roams in the defensive area

+## Other files
+In folder [robot_code/source/good_files](robot_code/source/good_files) has many file which test separated action of the robot by taking the input from use (the corresponding binary files is in [robot_code/source/good_files]).
+This help us do not need to recompile the program everytime the statics of the robot change or we when we redesign the robot.